tensaiscorner/To-Test-Error/README.md

 # To Test Error

-Hi, for anyone who happen to pass by this repo, I seem to be having this error from my website, and this repo is created to only include the files that is causing the errors
+Hi, for anyone who happen to pass by this repo, I seem to be having a github pages error from my website, and this repo is created to only include the files that is causing the errors

 I would be glad if anyone can help to fix it, Thanks!